paullatzelsperger/VendingMachineApi/README.md

 _Note that if you change the `username` and `password`, you'll also have to adapt the authentication in the postman collection!_
 ## Future Work:

-- introduce request DTOs and response DTOs: in order to better shape the read- and write model, data transfer objects (DTOs) should be introduced alongside a mapping layer.
+- introduce more request DTOs and response DTOs: in order to better shape the read- and write model, data transfer objects (DTOs) could be introduced alongside a mapping layer.
 - add validation of request DTOs: incoming data should be validated, e.g. using [FluentValidation](https://docs.fluentvalidation.net/en/latest/)
 - improve `ServiceResult` esp. when dealing with Not Authorized 403.
 They could carry some sort of status code so that we don't have to interpret the `FailureMessage` anymore.
 - add seed data from JSON file or postman.
 In development scenarios it may be useful to add some seed data.